david-dick/firefox-marionette/README.md

 - via - specifies a [proxy jump box](https://man.openbsd.org/ssh_config#ProxyJump) to be used to connect to a remote host.
 See the host parameter.
 - visible - should firefox be visible on the desktop.
 This defaults to "0".
 When moving from a X11 platform to another X11 platform, you can set visible to 'local' to enable [X11 forwarding](https://man.openbsd.org/ssh#X).
 See [X11 FORWARDING WITH FIREFOX](#x11-forwarding-with-firefox).
 - waterfox - only allow a binary that looks like a [waterfox version](https://www.waterfox.net/) to be launched.
+- webauthn - a boolean parameter to determine whether or not to [add a webauthn authenticator](#add_webauthn_authenticator) after the connection is established.
+The default is to add a webauthn authenticator for Firefox after version 118.
 - width - set the [width](http://kb.mozillazine.org/Command_line_arguments#List_of_command_line_arguments_.28incomplete.29) of the initial firefox window

 This method returns a new `Firefox::Marionette` object, connected to an instance of [firefox](https://firefox.com).
 In a non MacOS/Win32/Cygwin environment, if necessary (no DISPLAY variable can be found and the visible parameter to the new method has been set to true) and possible (Xvfb can be executed successfully), this method will also automatically start an [Xvfb](https://en.wikipedia.org/wiki/Xvfb) instance.